TaoDFang/PPI_Prediction_byCoevolution/containers/conda_envs/conda_installation.md

-To install conda enviroment "py37_pydca" with python library [pydca](https://github.com/KIT-MBS/pydca) installed. \
+To install conda environment "py37_pydca" with python library [pydca](https://github.com/KIT-MBS/pydca) installed. \
-As the numbpy package always cause the conflicts for this library,  so we recommend to install it through following commands :
+As the NumPy package always causes conflicts for this library, we recommend installing it through the following commands :
 ```

 conda create -n py37_pydca python==3.7